lgoodridge/django-uniauth/README.md

 This backend's `authenticate` method accepts an email and password as keyword arguments, and checks the password against all users with that email linked to their account.
 If an `email` is not explicitly provided, a few other common field names (such as `email_address` and `username`) are checked and used if found.

+**Note:** Since the default Django admin page uses same Authentication Backends as the rest of the site, replacing the default `ModelBackend` with this one will result in usernames no longer being recognized on the admin login screen.
+You will need to log in with a superuser's email address and password, or use the below `UsernameOrLinkedEmailBackend` isnstead.

 ### UsernameOrLinkedEmailBackend:

 Identical to the above class, except the provided `email` argument is also checked against each user's `username`.

+## Commands

+UniAuth provides the following managment commands:

+ - `add_institution <name> <cas_server_url>` Adds an `Institution` with the provided name and CAS server URL to the database.
+ - `remove_institution <slug>` Removes the `Institution` with the provided slug from the database.
+This action removes any `InstitutionAccounts` for that instiutiton in the process.

 ## Views